Low sugar diet, If You Want to Lose Weight

 Yellow mustard is a delicious condiment with low sugar diet and calories.

-Vinegar is a sugar-free, calorie-free condiment with a zing similar to ketchup.
 Sugar can be present in certain balsamic kinds of vinegar and creams.

 Harissa paste is a decent substitute for sweet chili sauce and can be purchased or prepared at home.